Start the Conversation

 - Once you have an eager listener, offer them resources where they can learn more.
 Don't feel that you need to completely get them on board with your cause in one conversation.

 Conversations are what leads to change.
-Whether it is individuals coming together to improve their neighbourhood or governments enacting new laws and regulations, nothing can happen without people being open to honest conversations and respecting others’ points of view.
+Whether it is individuals coming together to improve their neighborhood or governments enacting new laws and regulations, nothing can happen without people being open to honest conversations and respecting others’ points of view.
+To learn more about your conversation style take this Personality Quiz